GNOME/gimp/plug-ins/script-fu/docs/using-v3-binding.md

   (let* (
         ...
 ```
-### Technically speaking
+### Scope

 The dialect version has "execution scope" versus "lexical scope."
 Setting the dialect version is effective even for
 other functions defined in the same script but lexically
 outside the function where the dialect is set.
+You only need to call script-fu-use-v3 once,
+not in every defined function.

 ## Don't call v2 scripts from v3 scripts

 When using the v3 dialect,
-you can't call plugin scripts or other library scripts that depend on the v2 dialect.
+you cannot call plugin Scheme scripts or other library scripts that are in the v2 dialect.
 And vice versa.
-(When a script calls a PDB procedure that is a script,
+(When a script calls a PDB procedure that is a Scheme script,
 a new interpreter process is *NOT* started.)

 For example, a new plugin script should not call the PDB procedure
-script-fu-add-bevel because it is implemented in ScriptFu Scheme
+script-fu-add-bevel because it is a Scheme script in v2 dialect
 and for example has:

 ```